duvall3/rat-pac/user/README_collab.md

 .L RATPACEventViewer.cxx
 RATPACEventViewer("some_data_file.root");
 ```
-The commands in the macro are as follows:
+The commands in the macro are as follows, where `event` is the event number:

 ```cpp
 drawTracks( <event> )